Cassia Bark CO2 Extract

 Medication/Health Condition?
 Contraindicated Orally: Anticoagulant, Diabetes; Childbirth, Major Surgery, Peptic Ulcer, Hemophilia

-Topical: Cassia contains 75-90% cinnamaldehyde that is the cause of the Cassia's potent dermal sensitizer and irritant.
+Topical: Cassia contains 75-90% cinnamaldehyde which is the cause of the Cassia's potent dermal sensitizer and irritant.
 It is not recommened for use on the skin at more than 0.05%.
-Use a carrier oil and dilute appropriately if using topically.
+Dilute appropriately if using topically.
+Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
+Consider using a roll-on applicator for ease of application of prediluted oil.

 Inhalation: Diffuse (may irritate the nasal membranes if inhaled directly from diffuser or bottle).

 Internal: Cassia CO2 is suitable for internal use within safe parameters, if such use is deemed appropriate.
+Due to the potential skin irritating properties in Cassia, Dr. Kurt Schnaubelt feels the preferred mode of use is internally, ideally taken by capsule diluted with a suitable carrier oil.
 We feel that internal use is rarely *needed* and should only be used with respect for how concentrated the oils are.
 HEO does not advocate internal use of essential oils without appropriate knowledge and understanding of how to administer, for what purpose, how much, which essential oils, safety concerns and so on.
 In our experience, essential oils are generally more effective used topically with proper dilution or inhaled.
 Kurt Schnaubelt Ph.D. notes that "French aromatherapy literature contains many references to using oils orally."
 He goes on to note that "generally 1 drop is always enough when ingesting essential oils."
 A potential toxicity hazard could occur when untrained people use essential oils orally and ingest too much.
 Keep in mind that while medical doctors or health care practitioners may prescribe essential oils for internal use, they are trained and experienced in the safe application of essential oils.
 It is not a matter of using "French aromatherapy" or "British" methods, it's a matter of experience and appropriate application."
 Click here for information about internal usage.

 What is CO2?